Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 - The 2 nodes in location B are **not** meeting the quorum (still 3), so they will enter the _Failed_ state and stop operating (even read-only).
 - If the network issue is resolved, the 2 nodes will cleanly join back the 3 others.

+In other words, a worst-case network partition (in a cluster with an odd number of nodes) will leave the bigger half of the cluster healthy, and the smaller half inoperable until the partition is resolved.

 .. _lost-quorum:

 The Quorum is Durably Lost